MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 ## Administration as an internal administrator

+Internal administrators are the system administrators, IT professionals, or superusers of the customer's company, and they are members of the **Internal Admin** user group in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 As the internal administrator, you can add users, grant permissions, set up integration to other products, and many other tasks right there in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
 For more information, see [Administration](/dynamics365/business-central/admin-setup-and-administration) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

-For other tasks, you can access the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].
+For other tasks, you can access the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], where you can manage upgrade schedules and other tasks.
+For more information, see [The Business Central Administration Center](tenant-admin-center.md).

-If the organization decides not to continue with [!INCLUDE [prodshort](../developer/includes/prodshort.md)], you can then cancel the subscription .
+If the organization decides not to continue with [!INCLUDE [prodshort](../developer/includes/prodshort.md)], you can then cancel the subscription.
 For more information, see [Unsubscribe, Remove, or Reset Business Central](/dynamics365/business-central/admin-cancel) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 ## Administration as a partner